How We Can Stop the Spread of Coronavirus by Christmas

 We are at war with a virus that is currently winning by taking two 9/11’s worth of victims every week—by Christmas it could be three.
 There is no question that if 1,000 Americans were dying each day in a war, we would act swiftly and decisively.
 Yet, we are not.
-This should not be about politics – it is about human beings – and we should be acting like it.
+This should not be about politics—it is about human beings—and we should be acting like it.

 So far, the U.S. government has put most of our eggs in the vaccine basket, and despite the vaccine always being “one more month away,” we have a long road ahead before a vaccine is safe, effective and, most crucially, widely available.
 To win the war on COVID-19, we need a multi-pronged public health strategy that includes a national testing plan that utilizes widespread frequent rapid antigen tests to stop the spread of the virus.
 We need to think strategically and creatively, be bold, and most importantly, not allow the perfect to be the enemy of the good.

-Widespread and frequent rapid antigen testing (public health screening to suppress outbreaks) is the best possible tool we have at our disposal today – and we are not using it.
+Widespread and frequent rapid antigen testing (public health screening to suppress outbreaks) is the best possible tool we have at our disposal today—and we are not using it.

-It would significantly reduce the spread of the virus without having to shut down the country again – and if we act today, could allow us to see our loved ones, go back to school and work, and travel – all before Christmas.
+It would significantly reduce the spread of the virus without having to shut down the country again—and if we act today, could allow us to see our loved ones, go back to school and work, and travel—all before Christmas.

 Antigen tests are “contagiousness” tests.
 They are extremely effective (>98% sensitive compared to the typically used PCR test) in detecting COVID-19 when individuals are most contagious.
-Paper-strip antigen tests are inexpensive, simple to manufacture, give results within minutes, and can be used within the privacy of our own home – the latter is immensely important for many people across the U.S.
+Paper-strip antigen tests are inexpensive, simple to manufacture, give results within minutes, and can be used within the privacy of our own home—the latter is immensely important for many people across the U.S.

 The leading prototype for the antigen test I’m describing includes a small paper strip with a special molecule embedded on it that detects SARS-CoV-2 and turns dark when the virus is present in the sample.
 To use the test, the person gently swabs the front of their nose.
 They put the swab into a small pre-filled tube and drop a paper strip into the tube.
 Within minutes, the results are known based on whether a line shows up on the paper or not (much like a pregnancy test).

-If only 50% of the population tested themselves in this way every 4 days, we can achieve vaccine-like “herd effects” (which is when onward transmission of the virus across the population cannot sustain itself – like taking fuel from a fire – and the outbreak collapses).
+If only 50% of the population tested themselves in this way every 4 days, we can achieve vaccine-like “herd effects” (which is when onward transmission of the virus across the population cannot sustain itself—like taking fuel from a fire—and the outbreak collapses).
 Unlike vaccines, which stop onward transmission through immunity, testing can do this by giving people the tools to know, in real-time, that they are contagious and thus stop themselves from unknowingly spreading to others.

 The U.S. government can produce and pay for a full nation-wide rapid antigen testing program at a minute fraction (0.05% – 0.2%) of the cost that this virus is wreaking on our economy.

 The return on investment would be massive, in lives saved, health preserved, and of course, in dollars.
-The cost is so low ($5 billion) that not trying should not even be an option for a program that could turn the tables on the virus in weeks, as we are now seeing in Slovakia – where massive screening has, in two weeks, completely turned the epidemic around.
+The cost is so low ($5 billion) that not trying should not even be an option for a program that could turn the tables on the virus in weeks, as we are now seeing in Slovakia—where massive screening has, in two weeks, completely turned the epidemic around.

 The government would ship the tests to participating households and make them available in schools or workplaces.
 This program doesn’t require the entire population to participate.
 Even if half of the community disregards their results or chooses to not participate altogether, outbreaks would still be turned around in weeks.
 The point is to use these tests frequently so people are likely to know their status early, before they transmit to others.
 It is frequency and speed to get results, and not absolute sensitivity of the test that should take center stage in a public health screening program to stop outbreaks.